Store

 Hold + Rotate encoder ④ to set the lower value of the curve amplitude.

-Rotate encoder ⑥ to set the note attribute to modulate:
+Rotate encoder ⑥ to set the note parameter to modulate:

 PITCH Pitch